My First Time with...Claire Askew

 It doesn’t seem like he held it against me: he’s now my partner, so I guess my novel-related tantrums had a pretty good outcome in the end!

 Best thing about writing your book?

 I got to finally write my way through this idea that had been bouncing around in my head for years.
 I did it, I finished it.
 I’ve been a poet for a long time, and I honestly wasn’t sure I had the attention span to write anything longer.
 It was a nice surprise to find that I do.
+And the worst?